Virus, heat wave and locusts form perfect storm in India

 The sudden halt to the Indian economy when the lockdown began March 25 has been devastating for daily laborers and migrant workers, who fled cities on foot for their family homes in the countryside.

-The government started running special trains for the migrants, but deaths because of starvation or dehydration have been reported.
+The government started running special trains for the migrants, but deaths on the rails because of starvation or dehydration have been reported.
 Others immediately put into quarantine centers upon their arrival in home districts have tested positive for COVID-19, adding to the burden of severely strained rural health systems.

-During the lockdown, Modi’s environment ministry has moved to lower liabilities for industrial polluters and given private players the right to explore for coal and mine it.
+To jump start the economy, Modi’s environment ministry has moved to lower liabilities for industrial polluters and given private players the right to explore for coal and mine it.
 Cheap oil will fuel recovery efforts worldwide.

 Indian environmental journalist Joydeep Gupta said that the perfect storm of pandemic, heat and locusts show India must go green.
 He said the government should implement policies to safeguard biodiversity and offer incentives for green energy to reduce greenhouse gases that cause climate change.